-The Quicycle Society is a group of free thinkers who aim to throw light onto things that matter, and to continue our mutual education beyond the post-doctoral level.
-We aim to develop mind-tools to enable human thinking, both inward into the inner workings and structure of the “elementary” particles of the standard model, as well as outward into the cosmos and its workings.
+The Quantum Bicycle Society (or Quicycle) is an international physics think tank.
+We are a group of free thinkers who aim to throw light onto things that matter, and to continue our mutual education beyond the post-doctoral level.
+We seek to develop mind-tools that enable human thinking, both inwards, into the inner workings and structure of the “elementary” particles of the standard model, as well as outwards, into the cosmos and its workings.

 - Furthering Pure Science

-- Science which is analytic, testable, and calculable
+- Science that is analytic, testable, and calculable

-- Science that can be used in imagining new materials, devices, and systems
+- Science that can be used to imagine new materials, devices, and systems

 - Enabling thinking which could otherwise not be thought about at all